dot

 sustainable ecommerce

-For example, according to this recent study, shopping in a brick-and-mortar store can be up to 60 percent more sustainable than shopping online.
+According to a recent study, shopping in a brick-and-mortar store can be up to 60 percent more sustainable than shopping online.

 sustainable ecommerce